Impact

 Affected Systems

 All Linux kernel installations that include the vulnerable ip6t_hbh code path prior to the commit that added the bounds check are affected.
-The detailed version information is not provided, so any kernel lacking the patch for this issue is potentially vulnerable.
+Since the full version list is not supplied, any kernel lacking the patch or the blacklisting of the module can be vulnerable.

 Risk and Exploitability